Blog > Articles

 It can be valuable for you to consider those actions that are within your control that may help you meet your needs.
 For example, what are you saying yes to that you could say no?
 Is it possible to ask for assistance?
 What actions might you take to meet your needs and mitigate your stress?
 And finally, what are those regular activities that you could implement in your life that will help you address that stress?
 Many people find that meditation, journaling, or regular physical activity can be very helpful.
 Many of us use food as a strategy to address our emotions because as human beings we don’t like feeling bad.
 There’s a reason why we call it “comfort food.”
 The problem is that this is a momentary strategy that doesn’t serve our long-term goals.
 Learning how to process the feeling of stress in a way that truly takes care of yourself in a non-temporary way will reap huge benefits for you including weight loss.

 If you find yourself looking for guidance on how to lose weight while managing stress, get in touch with the team at Form Health.
-At Form Health, you are paired with a Doctor and Registered Dietitian who can help you make changes to your nutrition, physical activity, and mindset so you can reach your health goals.
-Your FORM Doctor may also prescribe FDA-approved weight loss medication, if appropriate.
+At Form Health, you are paired with a Doctor and Registered Dietitian who can help you make changes to your behavioral support, nutrition, and physical activity, so you can reach your health goals.
+Your Form Health Doctor may also prescribe FDA-approved weight loss medication, if appropriate.
 Take our quiz to see if Form Health is right for you.

 ABOUT THE AUTHOR